Data Classification and Protection Policy

 - Data owners must assess the level of risk according to the probability that harm will occur and the extent of that harm should the data be lost, stolen, or accessed by unauthorized parties.

-- Departments are responsible for implementing appropriate managerial, operational, physical, and technical controls for access to, use of, the transmission of, and disposal of University data in compliance with this and related policies.
+- Departments are responsible for implementing appropriate managerial, operational, physical, and technical controls for access to, use of, transmission, and disposal of University data in compliance with this and related policies.

 - Fordham Protected data requires the highest level of protection.
 All other data is classified as Fordham Sensitive data by default.